-Peterborough homeowners are no longer content with their double glazed windows and doors just looking nice.
+Most of Peterborough homeowners are not content with their double glazed windows and doors just looking nice.
 It is essential that a home is energy efficient, safe and secure, not forgetting resistant to any harsh weather condition.
-This means that all double glazing must perform to the highest standard, as any under-performance will contribute to an overall reduced energy efficiency.
+Double glazing should perform to the highest standard, otherwise any under-performance will contribute to an overall reduced energy efficiency.

-One of the most crucial areas that will lose a significant amount of heat loss is the double glazed windows.
-It is estimated that an average Peterborough home can lose up to 30% of its heating via air leaks and poor energy efficient double glazing.
-So by purchasing A-rated energy efficient double glazing from Peterborough Doors, could save you at least 15% on heat loss.
+The most crucial areas that will lose a significant amount of heat loss in a property is via the windows.
+It is estimated that an average Peterborough home will lose up to 30% of its heating via air leaks and poor energy efficient double glazing.
+Are you are looking to purchase A-rated energy efficient double glazing?
+If so, then we advise you to purchase from Peterborough Doors as the glass could save you at least 15% on heat loss.
 15% energy conservation can add up significantly over a 12 month period.
 Especially during the winter months.

-When it comes to replacement windows then there are various areas that need consideration, such as the style of the windows.
-Most homeowners replace their windows with casement windows as they are much more popular therefore more affordable.
+Many consideration are required when replacing double glazing, such as the windows style.
+Most homeowners will replace their windows with casement windows as they are much more popular therefore more affordable.